 Medical specialists across a number of disciplines can assist with injury, disease and disorders relating to limbs and spine.
 Surgical and non-surgical treatments are available.
-Includes arthroscopic surgery, hip surgery, knee surgery, hand & wrist surgery, shoulder surgery, elbow surgery, joint replacement surgery, spinal surgery, foot & ankle surgery, orthopaedic surgery.
+Includes arthroscopic surgery, hip surgery, knee surgery, hand & wrist surgery, shoulder surgery, elbow surgery, joint replacement surgery, spinal surgery, degenerative disc disease, foot & ankle surgery, ACL reconstruction, orthopaedic surgery, paediatric orthopaedic surgery and trauma surgery.

-Also includes musculoskeletal medicine, rheumatology, sports medicine, sports injury, connective tissue disorders, osteoporosis, pain management and arthritis support.
+Also includes musculoskeletal medicine, rheumatology, sports medicine, sports injury, connective tissue disorders, radiology – diagnostic, PRP injections, osteoporosis, pain management and arthritis support.

 Knee surgery includes knee replacement surgery or arthroplasty, to remove part or all of a damaged or diseased knee joint.
 In general, the surgery consists of replacing the joint surfaces with artificial components.
 Knee replacement is most commonly performed for osteoarthritis, and also for other knee diseases such as rheumatoid arthritis and psoriatic arthritis.
 Other major causes of debilitating pain include meniscus tears, cartilage defects, and ligament tears.
 Debilitating pain from osteoarthritis is much more common in the elderly.